How does Probate Attorney help in probate?

 As a U.S. citizen, you will likely have assets you would like to safeguard if something happens to you.
 Estate planning attorneys can help you

-What is Estate planning?
-Estate planning is deciding who will get your assets, estate, and personal belongings upon death.
-This includes deciding how much of
+Estate planning is deciding who will get your assets, estate, and personal belongings upon your death.
+This includes planning how much of your assets or